shubhampawar224-source/web-bot/README.md

 uvicorn mains:app --reload --host 0.0.0.0 --port 8000

+## for docker deploy
+# go to the web-bot
+docker-compose build
+docker-compose up

+uvicorn my_agent:app --reload --host 0.0.0.0 --port 8000
-use also this for run and deploy app
+# use also this for run and deploy app

 Make the script executable:
 chmod +x deploy.sh